 job of slicing through hard woods.
 As Cutlery they perform incredibly well.

-used in fine woodworking for the ultimate luster), they are sealed with penetrating epoxy to make them
+The handles are finally sealed with epoxy to make them

 waterproof, then two coats of polyurethane.
 A final coat of wax is buffed on.

 The look, feel, and performance of these knives is meant to be the favorite of the kitchen - the knife that stands out in your

 knife block.
 If it is not, it shouldn't be there, and I ask that you return it, fully refunded.
 That is my guarantee.